-If you want to contact me, a photographer, click the “SEND EMAIL” button.
+If you want to contact me, a photographer, then please click the “SEND EMAIL” button.
 You’ll then be sent over to my contact form.
-Please fill it out and then send it.
+All you have to do is fill it out and then send it.
 That’s all.
 Simple, right?

 If you’re curious, this website is hosted by Dreamhost on their dedicated WordPress hosting plan, DreamPress.
 Dreamhost is currently my favorite hosting provider.
 I arrived here after migrating away from Squarespace, and after having looked at Hostgator, SiteGround, InMotion Hosting, and Pressable, and I refuse to touch GoDaddy.
 Right now, on my shared hosting plan, I am also hosting two websites, one for Zoe’s chainmaille and scalemaille webshop and one for Artemis’ psychedelic electronic music DJ website.
 Dreamhost is the right combination of price, storage, un-metered bandwidth, expertise, and support (I swear, I learn something new every time I contact Customer Support with a new question).

 Please check out Dreamhost (Affiliate Link), I’ve been happy with them for a couple of years, now!

 Q – How do you photograph fire performers like a combat shooter?

 A – Shoot, move, and communicate.